Warm up before you exercise

 Warming up before you exercise turns on the sweat glands, which act as the body’s cooling system.
 When you’re sweating you’re less likely to overheat while doing strenuous exercise.
 It also increases your blood flow, which helps your heart cope with the higher physical demands of a workout.

 That computer could be dangerous

 Many people spend the day, and part of the evening, staring at a computer screen.
 That can cause CVS – computer vision syndrome.
 Symptoms include eye strain, headache, blurry near vision, slowness in changing focus, and neck, shoulder and back pain.
 What can you do about it?

-- Position your screen 4 to 9 inches below eye level.
-You may also need to adjust your chair height.
+- Position your screen 4 to 9 inches below eye level

 - Try to blink regularly.
 Use artificial teardrops, if needed.

-- Regularly check your eyeglass prescription and tell your eye doctor how much time you spend in front of a monitor.
-You may need a special pair of glasses for computer work.
+- Check your eyeglass prescription you may need a special pair of glasses for computer work.